 When two or more people own a for-profit business, they could form a general partnership.
 In this case, all partners are responsible for the liabilities and debts of the business.
 And when tax time rolls around, each partner must report the income from the business on their individual tax returns.

 Alison and Jaime run a winery in Fort Wayne.
 The winery has a small café that allows customers to pair wines with appetizer-style foods.
 The winery employs 10 people to assist with the café and processing the grapes.
 Alison and Jaime will need to register their business for food and beverage tax, withholding tax and sales tax.
 Selling bottles of wine and food requires the company to register for sales tax; being in Allen County requires the company to collect a food and beverage tax; and having employees requires the company to withhold taxes for employees' wages.
 The business will register with DOR to set up the proper tax accounts.
 And because they'll be selling alcohol, they will need to get a license from the Alcohol and Tobacco Commission.

-This example shows one of the many possibilities for a partnership.
+Note: This example shows one of the many possibilities for a partnership.
 It is not meant to provide legal advice for organizing your business.

 A corporation is a legal entity that's created by filing Articles of Incorporation and owned by shareholders.
 The corporation assumes all liabilities and debts of the company and shareholders are protected from them.
 The income of a corporation is taxed twice.
 The corporation entity is taxed, and individual income taxes are withheld from employees' wages.
 The same is true for corporate shareholders when dividends are distributed from their shareholdings.